James Long Company

 upgrades

-- Audio option 1: 21-EZ low cost 12-bit audio and screw terminal
+- Audio option 1: 12-bit audio

-- Audio option 2: 2829 16-bit very high fidelity (distortion
+- Audio option 2: 16-bit high fidelity stimulus generation and

 acquisition (e.g. for acquiring spoken words)